linhbngo/linhbngo/docs/csc-241/index.md

 Grades will be based on the following distribution:

-Assignments: 35% (7 homework assignments)
+- Assignments: 60% (5-7 homework assignments)
-Labs: 25% (5 in-class labs)
-Quiz: 20% (10 in-class quizzes)
+- Quiz: 20% (10 in-class quizzes)
-Final Exam (comprehensive): 15%
+- Final Exam (comprehensive): 15%
-Participation: 5%
+- Participation (Attendance): 5%

 Letter grades are assigned according to the following scale: